top of page

 ©Conaf

-Dominique Hervé, Secretary.
-Lawyer, PhD in Law, Associate Professor at the Diego Portales University.
-Research Coordinator, Director of the Environmental Law and Policy Program, Professor of the Department of Public Law.
-From 2014 to 2018 she worked as a Prosecutor at the Superintendence of the Environment.
+Dominique Hervé , Secretary .
+Lawyer, PhD in Law, Associate Professor at Diego Portales University.
+Research Coordinator, Director of the Environmental Law and Policy Program, Professor in the Department of Public Law.
+From 2014 to 2018, she served as Prosecutor for the Superintendency of the Environment.

-Andrés Antivil, Treasurer.
-Mapuche born in Chile, lives in the Nahuelhuen Community in the Rengalil IX Region of Araucanía.
-He was a presidential adviser for COP25, he is President of the Fundación Empresas 'i' and first director of the Mapuche Lonko Kilapang Corporation.
-Today he defines his mission and challenge for the next few years of his life: 'create wealth where today there is extreme poverty'.
+Andrés Antivil, Treasurer .
+A Mapuche man born in Chile, he lives in the Nahuelhuen Community in Rengalil, Araucanía Region (Region IX).
+He was a presidential advisor for COP25, is President of the 'i' Companies Foundation, and the first director of the Lonko Kilapang Mapuche Corporation.
+Today he defines his mission and challenge for the coming years: 'to create wealth where there is extreme poverty'.

-Antonio Lara.
-Forest Engineer, PhD in Geography, Professor at the Universidad Austral de Chile.
-Expert in ecology and conservation of native forests, forestry, dendrochronology, climate change, alteration regimes, assessment and inventory of biological diversity and ecosystem services of native forests through a transdisciplinary and multiscale approach.
+Antonio Lara .
+Forestry Engineer, PhD in Geography, Professor at the Austral University of Chile.
+Expert in the ecology and conservation of native forests, silviculture, dendrochronology, climate change, disturbance regimes, assessment and inventory of biological diversity and ecosystem services of native forests through a transdisciplinary and multiscale approach.

 Leo Prieto.
-Entrepreneur and pioneer of the Internet industry in Latin America.
-Founder of ImageMaker and FayerWayer, the most influential Spanish speaking blog in the world.Spearhead of Betazeta, the network of communities that he co-founded in 2008.
-He is a partner and president of Santiago Makerspace, am initiative designed for collaboration and experimentation with global impact projects.
-He is founder and CEO of LeMU, the first atlas of the biosphere for conservation.
+Entrepreneur and pioneer in the Latin American internet industry.
+Founder of ImageMaker and FayerWayer, the world's most influential Spanish-language blog and the spearhead of Betazeta, the network of communities he co-founded in 2008.
+He is a partner and president of Stgo Makerspace, a collaborative and experimental space for projects with global impact.
+He is also the founder and CEO of LeMU, the first biosphere atlas for conservation.

 Meet the Council